MicrosoftDocs/architecture-center/docs/example-scenario/wsus/wsus-vnet.md

 ## WSUS Deployment for Multiple Clouds

-It is not possible to setup Virtual Network peering across public and private clouds.
-Networks that are deployed across public and private clouds will need to have at least one WSUS setup in each cloud.
+It is not possible to set up Virtual Network peering across public and private clouds.
+Networks that are deployed across public and private clouds will need to have at least one WSUS set up in each cloud.

 ## Next Steps